Do Go On - 407 - The Real Pocahontas

 Hell yeah.

-And we would also love to hear
+And we also love to hear how we can see your show,

-If you can't get a con for the night,
+12-pound max?
+Just come along.
+If you can't get a com for the night, it's a nice and early show,

-Get you train up, watch the shows, and then go home.
+get your train up, watch the shows, and then go home.
+Easy.
+But do book ahead if you're coming,

-because last year we did sell out genuinely,
+Because last year we did sell out genuinely.

-so maybe do just book ahead.
+So maybe do, just book ahead.

 Just check.